In this guide, I want to show you 18 easy ways to smash your English speaking!

 But I think a better idea is to do an activity that you really enjoy doing.

-Maybe you are into cooking and love to spend time going over recipes and creating great meals in the kitchen.
+Maybe you are into cooking and love to go over recipes and creating delicious meals in the kitchen.

 What better way for you to improve your spoken English than to join a cooking club or group?